coltyharrison/portfolio/README.md

-# portfolio
+# Colty Harrisn's Portfolio
-Developer portfolio for Colty Harrison
+Developer portfolio for Colty Harrison using AWS Lambda and React

+## Techologies Used

+Git and github
+HTML
+CSS
+Font Awesome
+Google Fonts